 - Three years to file charges for a felony DUI

 After the above periods of time, the statute of limitations for DUI charges expires in California.
-DUI charges could technically arrive through the mail any time after your initial arrest and up until the statute of limitations expires.
+Therefore, DUI charges could technically arrive through the mail any time after your initial arrest and up until the statute of limitations expires.

 For a free legal consultation, call (310) 928-9347